NautilusTrader

 Submitting an order for emulation

-• DEFAULT: which is the same as BID_ASK.
+DEFAULTQuotes, with the same local behavior as BID_ASK.

 The choice of trigger type determines how the order emulation will behave: